BrArroyo/BrArroyo/README.md

 ## Hi, I’m Bruno Lorenzo Arroyo Pedraza

-I'm a student of the La Laguna's University, studying the degree in Computer Engineering.
+I'm a Software engineer, graduate of La Laguna's University with a degree in Computer Engineering.

 ## Languages and Frameworks I know